mariopaonessa/starthack2017/README.md

 We recommend the "MNIST For ML Beginners" tutorial.

-## 4 Sample for speaker recognition (classifier)
+## 4 Sample for speaker recognition (classifier) with simple WAV (speaker_recognition)

-In this example we try to recognize the speaker by a sample.
-We use in this sample MFCC () as feature.
+In this example we try to recognize the speaker by a sample. this approach needs a lot of preprocessing and works just in a small space with mainly the same recording conditions.

+## 5 Sample for speaker recommendation based on classifier (speaker_recognition_mfcc)

+The actual implemented approach is very basic and tries just to give out the next strongest outputs.

+We use in this sample MFCC (Mel Frequency Cepstral Coefficents) as feature.
 There are many other options to extract features from a speaker.

-The MFCC features we extract with <a href="https://github.com/librosa/librosa">librosa</a>
+The MFCC features we extract with <a href="https://github.com/librosa/librosa">librosa</a> use a height from 20

 To handle N-dimensional array Objects  this sample contains <a href="http://www.numpy.org/">numpy</a>

-## 5 Sample for speaker recommendation based on classifier

-## 6 Inspiration
+## 6 More Inspiration
 https://github.com/pannous/tensorflow-speech-recognition

+### Contact:

+slack: swisscom_mario